ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab01.md

 Now it's time to write the program!
 If you're comfortable with one of the reviewed text editors, then go ahead and use one.
 Otherwise, here are some [emacs hints](emacs_hints/) and some [vim hints](vim_hints/).

-This assignment only needs you to write a program that prints out two lines on the display, and nothing else.
-The output should look exactly as follows (no space before or after each line, except the 2 newlines):
+This assignment only needs you to write a program that prints out two lines on the display, and nothing else. <b>The output should look exactly as follows</b> (no space before or after each line, except the 2 newlines):

 ```
 Hello, world!